ic-labs/django-icekit/docs/topics/portable-apps.rst

 Portable Content Plugin & Page Type Apps
 ========================================

-ICEkit page types and plugins are portable, which means they can be copied into a project without affecting database table names and (relative) imports.
+GLAMkit page types and plugins are portable, which means they can be copied into a project without affecting database table names and (relative) imports.

-It's important to make the content plugin and page type apps that ship with ICEkit as generic as possible, so that developers can re-use them as-is for the most common cases, while making it possible to customise when needed.
+It's important to make the content plugin and page type apps that ship with GLAMkit as generic as possible, so that developers can re-use them as-is for the most common cases, while making it possible to customise when needed.

-When we do need to customise, we should be able to do so simply by copying the entire app (admin classes, forms, migrations, models, templates, views, etc.) from ICEkit into a project, and having it work exactly as it did before.
+When we do need to customise, we should be able to do so simply by copying the entire app (admin classes, forms, migrations, models, templates, views, etc.) from GLAMkit into a project, and having it work exactly as it did before.

 If we can ensure that the database table names don't change and imports